tvtroid/tvtroid.github.io/clean-code/_posts/2021-12-08-clean-if-else-with-design-pattern.md

     return result;
 }
 ```
-_The switch statements do not fit well when there are complex conditions_
+>> The switch statements do not fit well when there are complex conditions

 ### Strategy pattern

+>> The Strategy pattern suggests that you take a class that does something specific in a lot of different ways and extract all of these algorithms into separate classes called strategies.